Grigoris Kastanos

-Grigoris Kastanos (Γρηγόρης Κάστανος; born 30 January 1998) is a Cypriot professional footballer who plays as an attacking midfielder or right winger for Italian club Hellas Verona and the Cyprus national team.
+Grigoris Kastanos (Γρηγόρης Κάστανος; born 30 January 1998) is a Cypriot professional footballer who plays as an attacking midfielder or right winger for club Hellas Verona and the Cyprus national team.

 Club career

 Kastanos was an Enosis Neon Paralimni youth player.
 In January 2014 he joined the Juventus academy.

 On 25 November 2015, he scored both of the team's goals in a 2–1 win against Manchester City in the UEFA Youth League group stage.

 On 20 January 2017, Kastanos joined Pescara on loan until the end of season.

 On 23 June 2017, Kastanos joined Belgian Pro League side Zulte Waregem on a one-year loan.

 On 13 April 2019, Kastanos made his Juventus debut in a 2–1 away loss against S.P.A.L. in Serie A.

 On 22 August 2019, he returned to Pescara on another loan.

 On 12 September 2020, Kastanos joined Serie B side Frosinone on loan until 30 June 2021.

 On 14 August 2021, Kastanos joined Serie A side Salernitana on loan.
 On 2 August 2022, he returned to Salernitana on a permanent basis and signed a four-year contract with the club.

 On 30 July 2024, Kastanos joined Hellas Verona on loan with an option to buy and a conditional obligation to buy.

+On 31 January 2026, Kastanos was loaned by Aris Limassol until the end of the season, which became his first senior club in his home country.